 Boosting Guinea-Bissau’s Emergency Preparedness

-HC3 is partnering with Guinea Bissau’s Center for Health Information and Communication (CICS) at the National Institute for Health (INASA), to find needs and tools specific to the country and its population.
-To this end, HC3 is scheduled to broker a number of workshops, exercises, and team enhancing techniques to assist INASA in assuming national leadership in health communication, with a special focus on emergency preparedness against potential epidemics, such as cholera or Ebola, but also to combat endemic disease burdens such as measles and pertussis, among others.
+HC3 partnered with Guinea Bissau’s Center for Health Information and Communication (CICS) at the National Institute for Health (INASA), to find needs and tools specific to the country and its population.
+To this end, HC3 held a number of workshops, exercises and team enhancing techniques to assist INASA in assuming national leadership in health communication, with a special focus on emergency preparedness against potential epidemics, such as cholera or Ebola, but also to combat endemic disease burdens such as measles and pertussis, among others.